-- To what extent does the teacher tailor his or her methods to serve the diverse needs of the student population being taught or advised?
+- How does the teacher tailor his/her teaching methods to the needs of his/her student population?

-- To what extent does the teacher involve students' parents/guardians and/or members of the surrounding community in the teacher's environmental education activities?
+- How does the teacher inspire the surrounding community, including parents/guardians and members of the community, to participate in environmental education activities?

 Applications will be reviewed according to the EPA Region in which the teacher's school is located by a panel composed of internal and/or external reviewers.
-The panel will rank the applications according to how well they meet or exceed the criteria, using a 10 to 20-point scale for each factor, and make recommendations to EPA and CEQ.
+The panel will rank the applications according to how well they meet or exceed the criteria and make recommendations to EPA and CEQ.